danny0838/lolikit/README.md

 ## utf8 with BOM?

-Currently the lolikit implement just sample ignore the BOM marker.
+Currently the lolikit's implement just sample ignore the BOM.

-## What are the flavors of markdown be Loli used?

-Currently I'm not decided yet.
-But I suggest [CommonMark](http://commonmark.org/) if you really need it.